 Submissions can be made at any time online by registering at: http://ojs.library.ubc.ca/index.php/ijet/index

 Journal of Cultural Research in Art Education - Call for Submissions

 Sponsoring/Host Institution: USSEA

-Deadline or End Date (month, day, year): Ongoing
+Deadline or End Date (month, day, year): Rolling

 Description of the Opportunity (1,000 character max, including spaces): The Journal of Cultural Research in Art Education will consider for publication manuscripts on all aspects of social and cultural research relevant for art and visual culture education, including cultural foundations of art education, cross-cultural and multicultural research in art education, and cultural aspects of art in education.
 These areas should be interpreted in a broad sense and can include community arts, schools, arts administration, art museum education, art therapy, and other disciplinary and interdisciplinary approaches that are relevant to art and visual culture education.
 Theoretical research, research in which qualitative and/or quantitative methods are used, and visual formats will be considered.